Deep-Commit/gswarm/DOCKER.md

    - Check role assignment permissions
    - Verify guild ID is correct

-4. **Role appears grey instead of purple**
+4. **Role assignment fails**
-   - Ensure bot has "Manage Roles" permission to create the purple verification role
+   - Ensure bot has "Manage Roles" permission to assign the configured role
-   - Check that the bot can create new roles in the server
+   - Check that the configured role exists in the server
-   - Verify the bot's role is positioned high enough in the hierarchy to create roles
+   - Verify the bot's role is positioned high enough in the hierarchy to assign the target role
-   - Check bot logs for permission errors during purple role creation
+   - Check bot logs for permission errors during role assignment

 ### Debug Mode